leamingrad/townapi/README.md

     $> docker build -t leamingrad/townapi .
     $> docker run -p 8000:8000 leamingrad/townapi

-For details of what endpoints are provided, see [Available Endpoints][Available Endpoints].
+For details of what endpoints are provided, see [Available Endpoints](#Available Endpoints).

 ## Available Endpoints